CopernicaMarketingSoftware/Documentation/Mailerq/5.1/cluster.md

 instances.
 This allows the management consoles to link to each other, and more importantly, to trigger other instances to reload cached data when settings change.
-For example, when you add a DKIM key via the management console of your first MailerQ server, the other MailerQ servers also have direct access to this new DKIM key.
+For example, when you add a DKIM key via the management console of your first MailerQ server, the other MailerQ servers will also have direct access to this new DKIM key.

 Another advantage of setting up a cluster is that email messages automatically